Mya (album): Release and promotion

-In April 1998, Intercope held a press release for Mya, with Billboard magazine promoting.
+In April 1998, Interscope held a press release for Mya, with Billboard magazine promoting.
 At the time of the press release, University Music revealed and shared details regarding Mya's project and University Music's marketing strategy plan, announcing the album and US single release dates.
-Although Mya was initially slated for a May 5, 1998 release date, it was later changed to April 21.
+Although Mya was initially slated for a May 5, 1998, release date, it was later changed to April 21.
 However, an international release date for the album was not set.
 Mya's first single "It's All About Me" featuring Sisqó was solicited to radio March 3 and released commercially March 10.
 The music video for "It's All About Me" was serviced to BET and The Box on February 10.
 It was serviced to MTV at a later date.

 From the beginning, University and Interscope used Mya's connection to labelmates Dru Hill as a promotional tool.
 To create a buzz for Mya, University coupled her with Dru Hill in video and television appearances as an outlet to create a fan base for her.
 In addition to video and television appearances, Mya was featured on Puff Daddy's concert tour which also included Dru Hill.
 To continue to create an ongoing buzz for herself, she opened the boy group Boyz II Men tour from April 26 to July 26.
 As a marketing plan, University announced and created a grass-roots campaign that hit high schools.
 The label distributed newsletters about Mya hitting more than 25,000 high schools nationally.
 University also set up a Mya 900 number which was advertised on posters and fliers.
 Callers could hear samples of Mya's music and hear the latest on her activities.
 On the press front, Mya appeared on the cover of Right On! and Teen People magazines.
 In late April, Mya appeared and performed "It's All About Me" on Vibe.
 Lastly, she was featured on Interscope's worldwide website, where she had her own page.